cybozu-go/rook/Documentation/ceph-cluster-crd.md

 ### Storage Selection Settings

-Below are the settings available, both at the cluster and individual node level, for selecting which storage resources will be included in the cluster.
+Below are the settings for host-based cluster.
+This type of cluster can specify devices for OSDs, both at the cluster and individual node level, for selecting which storage resources will be included in the cluster.

 * `useAllDevices`: `true` or `false`, indicating whether all devices found on nodes in the cluster should be automatically consumed by OSDs. **Not recommended** unless you have a very controlled environment where you will not risk formatting of devices with existing data.
 When `true`, all devices/partitions will be used.
 Is overridden by `deviceFilter` if specified.
 * `deviceFilter`: A regular expression for short kernel names of devices (e.g. `sda`) that allows selection of devices to be consumed by OSDs.
 If individual devices have been specified for a node then this filter will be ignored.
 This field uses [golang regular expression syntax](https://golang.org/pkg/regexp/syntax/).
 For example: